 Please visit the Financial Aid & Scholarship Department to meet with an advisor to discuss your situation.

 Expected Family Contribution (EFC) is the amount students and their families are reasonably expected to contribute toward the year's educational costs.
-The information students report on the FAFSA is used to calculate the EFC using a standard federal formula.
-A student's EFC may or may not be what is actually paid.
+The Student Aid Report (SAR) from your FAFSA application is used to calculate the EFC using a standard federal formula.

 There are two ways to apply for a fee waiver.
 The best way to apply for a fee waiver is to complete the Free Application for Federal Student Aid (FAFSA) online.
 When you apply using the FAFSA, the Financial Aid Office may determine your eligibility for a fee waiver as well as other federal and state programs.
 Under some circumstances certain special programs like Extended Opportunity Programs and Services (EOPS) and CalWORKS also require you to submit the single page fee waiver application.
 If you are eligible, then all of your enrollment fees would be covered for fall, winter, spring and summer terms for that academic year.
 You would be required to renew your FAFSA application online and/or submit the new single page fee waiver application the following year after the new federal and single page fee waiver applications become available from the federal and state governments.
 Fee Waiver applications are also available online in our Forms page or at the Financial Aid Office.